Fuel Your Digital Transformation with JD Edwards and Process Automation (RPA)

 Business leaders have been looking for new ways to work remotely, get better visibility into business performance, and address operational gaps.
 These business needs have been around for years—save time, reduce costs—and now we have the tools to digitize and automate all types of repetitive work at scale.
 We need to shift employee responsibilities from data gatherers and compilers to data users so they can focus on strategic business initiatives.

-RPA solutions like Automation Anywhere, Kofax, and UIPath are a great option for businesses who need to automate manual, repetitive human tasks and free up staff for more cognitive and strategic business initiatives.
+RPA solutions like Automation Anywhere, Kofax, UIPath and Microsoft Power Automate are great options for businesses who need to automate manual, repetitive human tasks and free up staff for more cognitive and strategic business initiatives.
 RPA is used to streamline step-by-step processes and seamlessly integrate multiple systems.
 RPA offers a versatile solution that’s easy to program, and quick to deploy in any environment.
 RPA increases productivity and agility without slowing down continuous improvement.
 RPA is a cost-effective way to promote digital transformation and empower your workforce by automating repetitive tasks, providing insights, and helping users make data-driven decisions.
-RPA offers reliable, continuous, automated processes that can be done 24 hours a day, 7 days a week such as Account Payable, Account Receivables, data reconciliation, data extraction, and report generation.
+RPA offers reliable, continuous, automated processes that can be done 24 hours a day, 7 days a week such as Accounts Payable, Account Receivables, data reconciliation, data extraction, and report generation.
 See the five processes you can automate across departments with RPA here.

 Businesses using JD Edwards EnterpriseOne version 9.2 also have an excellent tool in their toolbox: JD Edwards Orchestrator, an integration and workflow engine that automates business processes, data collection, and analysis and integrates with third party systems.
 JD Edwards Orchestrator solves many of the challenges businesses face when seeking to automate including cost, lack of skills, and more.
 Using the Orchestrator studio, a business analyst can create, test, and deploy orchestrations or use the Process Recorder functionality to capture the key processes needed for automation within JD Edwards.